DATA PROTECTION DECLARATION

 DAG Deutsche Automotive Software GmbH

 Managing director: Dirk Beer

 Theodor-Heuss-Straße 24 | 70174 Stuttgart

 Data protection commissioner:

 II.
 GENERAL INFORMATION ABOUT DATA PROCESSING

 1. EXTENT OF PERSONAL DATA PROCESSING

-In general, we collect and process personal data concerning our users only insofar as it is necessary to provide a functioning website for our contents and service.
+In general, we collect and process personal data concerning our users only insofar as it is necessary to provide a functioning website for our contents and service as well as for advertising purposes.
 The collection and use of the personal data concerning our users is reviewed regularly but only with the consent of the user concerned.
 There is one exception in those cases where it is not possible to obtain prior consent for practical reasons and the processing of the data is allowed by legal regulations.

 2. LEGAL BASIS FOR PROCESSING PERSONAL DATA

 Art.
 6 §1 a) of the EU-Data Protection Basic Regulations (DSGVO) serves as the legal basis for processing personal data insofar as we obtain prior consent from the person concerned for processing personal data concerning them.